Hank Hall: Blackest Night

-In the Blackest Night crossover, Hank Hall is reanimated as a member of the undead Black Lantern Corps.
-The black power rings also try to reanimate his brother Don, but are denied, stating "Don Hall of Earth at Peace".
+In Blackest Night, Hank Hall returns as a member of the Black Lantern Corps.
+The black power rings also try to reanimate his brother Don, but are denied as he is at peace in death and unable to be resurrected.
 Hank then tracks down and attacks Dawn and the new Hawk (Holly Granger).
-After a short battle, Hank rams his hand into Holly's chest, ripping her heart out, and using it to charge his ring.
-Holly's body is then revived by a black ring, and the two attack Dawn together.
+After a short battle, Hank kills Holly by ripping her heart out.
+Holly's body is then revived by a Black Lantern and attacks Dawn.
 Severely outmatched, Dawn retreats, with Hank and Holly giving chase.
-Hank and Holly follow Dawn to Titans Tower, where more Black Lantern Titans are attacking the living heroes.
-The two eventually overwhelm Dawn, with Holly plunging her hand into Dawn's chest.
-Dawn suddenly radiates a white energy that completely destroys Holly's body and ring.
-The other Black Lanterns, seeing Dawn as their greatest threat, attack her.
-However, she turns the light on them, destroying all but Hank, Tempest and Terra who quickly retreat.
-While battling the Black Lanterns at Coast City, Hank is later brought back to life by the power of the white light.
+Hank and Holly follow Dawn to Titans Tower, where the Black Lanterns are attacking the living heroes.
+Dawn suddenly radiates a white energy that destroys Holly and several other Black Lanterns.
+While battling the Black Lanterns at Coast City, Hank is fully resurrected by the white light.
 Dawn has a vision of Don who tells Dawn that she can save Hank, and to not give up on him.